 VO659-CT01

-A Phase 1/2a, open-label trial, each participant knows what they are receiving.
-This is a first-in-human clinical trial to look at the safety and tolerability of 4 doses of a new study drug called VO659(antisense oligonucleotide) in people with genetic disorders called spinocerebellar ataxia type 1(SCA), type 3(SCA3) or Huntington’s disease.
-Another aim is to determine the concentrations of the study drug in the cerebral spinal fluid and blood after single and multiple doses.
-Study drug will be administered by lumbar intrathecal bolus injections.
+This is a first-in-human clinical trial to look at the safety, tolerabilty, Pharmacokinetics and Pharmacodynamics of 4 doses of a new study drug called VO659, an ASO.
+This will be done in people with genetic disorders called spinocerebellar ataxia type 1(SCA), type 3(SCA3) or Huntington’s disease.

 Dose level 1 and 2 will only be done on SCA3.
 Then level 3-5 will include SCA1 and HD.
 Before each level the findings will be reviewed by a committee.
 This is known as a basket study which we have not seen before.